 What can be done to stop audio feedback in these cases?

-- Watch for reflective surfaces that might be bouncing the monitor sound to a microphone not directly in line with the monitor.
-Then, make changes then using one of the above.
+- Watch for reflective surfaces that bounce the monitor sound to a microphone not directly in line with the monitor.
+Then, make changes using one of the above.

 - Simple but common…turn off microphones when not in use.
 A stage arrangement can change for an event and create the right conditions for an open mic to cause feedback.

-- Equalize the microphone channel signal, lowering the frequencies which are causing the feedback.
+- EQ the microphone channel signal, lowering the frequencies which are causing the feedback, which leads to…

 How does the equalization-for-feedback process work?

-In the first part of the article, I mentioned the frequency that required the least amount of energy to excite resonance.
+In the first part of the article, I mentioned the frequency that required the least amount of energy to excite resonance is the feedback frequency.
 Let’s lasso that one to the ground!

 - Singing: The range is in-line with 1kHz.